 Obuby Kids Walkie Talkie

 We might be a digital society now, but walkie-talkies will ALWAYS be awesome.
-Age up a game of hiding and seek, take them camping or hiking, or come up with a whole secret language – there are so many ways to have fun with these.
+Age up a game of hide-and-seek, take them camping or hiking, or come up with a whole secret language—there are so many ways to have fun with these.
 I like this brand because they can take a beating, which is a huge plus, even for older kids.

 Power a rocket by jumping up and down?
 Yes, please.
 One kid can spend hours practicing this independently and then challenge all of their siblings and friends.
 By trying different combinations of running and jumping, kids can problem-solve and exercise themselves to greatness right in their backyard.